wazedde/ucom/README.md

           - installed: Lists the installed Unity versions
           - updates:   Displays installed Unity versions and checks for online updates
           - latest:    Shows the latest available Unity versions
+          - all:       Shows all available Unity versions

 Options:
   -u, --unity <VERSION>
           Filters the Unity versions to list based on the pattern.
 For example, '2021' will list all 2021.x.y versions

   -h, --help
           Print help (see a summary with '-h')